threefoldtech/info_grid/src/flist/flist_case_studies/flist_nextcloud_case_study.md

 echo $SSH_KEY >> ~/.ssh/authorized_keys
 ```

-The first two symbols (`#!`) on the first line are often called shebang.
-When the file is used as an executable in a Unix-like system (sometimes referred to UN*X or nix), the loader, the part of the OS that is responsible for loading programs and libraries, will then parse the rest of the file's initial line as an interpreter directive.
-In our case, the first line `#!/bin/bash` will thus make sure that the file is executed using the [Bash shell](https://www.gnu.org/software/bash/).
+This file starts with a shebang (`#!`) that instructs the operating system to execute the following lines using the [Bash shell](https://www.gnu.org/software/bash/).
+In essence, it lets us write `./sshd_init.sh` with the same outcome as `bash ./sshd_init.sh`, assuming the file is executable.

 The goal of this script is to add the public key within the VM in order for the user to get a secure and remote connection to the VM.
 The two lines starting with `mkdir` create the necessary folders.
 The lines starting with `chmod` give the owner the permission to write and read the content within the folders.
 Finally, the line `echo` will write the public SSH key in a file within the VM.
-In our case, the SSH key is set in the Playground profile manager and passed as a variable when we deploy a micro VM running the Nextcloud flist.
+In the case that the flist is used as a weblet, the SSH key is set in the Playground profile manager and passed as an environment variable when we deploy the solution.

 ### ufw_init.sh